Deprecated: Function create_function() is deprecated in /home/shoyusug/public_html/wp-content/plugins/related-posts/init.php on line 177

 In my 20s, I was fortunate enough to find myself surrounded by an amazing group of friends.
 Back then, we traveled in packs, created “theme nights” to celebrate birthdays, raised thousands of dollars for charity, ran marathons and traveled across oceans together in search of adventure.

 In our 20s, we pursued careers – doctor, lawyer, architect, therapist, accountant, professor, nurse, artist, teacher – with the same passion we went after boys.
 We took shots, we took chances, we took many, many group photos.
 I’ve been so proud that I’ve cried during a handful of graduations, including (eventually, and a bit surprisingly) my own.
-Although some of my friends take way too many chances and end up having to take some std testing, but luckily with negative results.

 Along the way, I’ve also rekindled friendships from my childhood, some going back as far as Pukalani Elementary.
 We simply picked up wherever we’d left off, and I realized that there’s something to be said about a relationship where the other person knows every single part of your history.
 There’s no need to tell stories of childhood or growing up, because they were there.